firstname.lastname@example.org | +44 (0)1706 717 317

 Read full article

 The plans to exhibit at a number of Trade shows during 2014 are being firmed up by Makin Metal Powders.
-A number of Exhibitions are being considered and the first two to be confirmed are the PM World Congress in Orlando, and Euro PM2014 in Salzburg.
+A number of Exhibitions are being considered and two that have been confirmed are the PM World Congress in Orlando, and Euro PM2014 in Salzburg.